b1tdust/xtranslate/README.md

 ![demo2](imgs/demo2.png)

+##	testing/debug?
+just do `python xtranslate.py` or open the file in some IDE like pycharm, vs code with python debugger.

 ## TODO
 - [ ] support for other translators availables in **translate-shell**
 - [ ] make arch linux package
+- [ ] handle errors and limitations